If you’ve been on this blog for some time, you’ll know I’m a fan of excellently written works.

 Once I paste or upload my document, Grammarly swings into action automatically and checks my work, line by line.

-Within few seconds, Grammarly highlights the errors in my work in red colour and shows the needed corrections in green colour.
+Within a few seconds, Grammarly highlights the errors in my work in red color and shows the needed corrections in green color.

 For an error, I’m given four options so I can decide how I want to proceed:

-1. I can click the correction shown in green colour and have Grammarly help me slot it into the document.
+1. I can click the correction shown in green color and have Grammarly help me slot it into the document.

 2. I can click the small “V” button to see the details of the error and the correction.